sergueik/springboot_study/basic-logback-eventlog/README.md

  the quick brown fox jumps over the lazy dog

 ```
+NOTE: in `logback.xml` by redefining the `root` logger to `WARN` one loses earlier definition on `INFO` - a more granular configuration is possible

-create two entries in the Windows Registry for eventlog service:
+and creates two entries in the Windows Registry for eventlog service:

 ![Event log Config Before](https://github.com/sergueik/springboot_study/blob/master/basic-jna-eventlog/screenshots/capture-eventlog-config-before.png)